-When addiction takes hold, it warps the body and mind, and could lead to irrational choices and self-destructive behavior that affect those close to them.
-As family members and friends helplessly watch their loved one spiral out of control, they end up experiencing mental, physical and even financial anguish.
+When addiction takes hold, it warps the body and mind and could lead to irrational choices and self-destructive behavior that affect those close to them.
+As family members and friends helplessly watch their loved ones spiral out of control, they end up experiencing mental, physical, and even financial anguish.

-If you’re a loved one of someone struggling with alcoholism, you don’t have to go through this experience alone.
+If you’re a loved one or someone struggling with alcoholism, you don’t have to go through this experience alone.
 Groups like Al-Anon are specifically designed to provide incredible support to families of alcoholics.

-Al-Anon Family Groups, often abbreviated as Al-Anon, is not the same as Alcoholics Anonymous (AA).
+Al-Anon Family Groups, often abbreviated as Al-Anon, are not the same as Alcoholics Anonymous (AA).
 Anne B. and Lois W., wife of AA co-founder Bill Wilson, recognized that the families impacted by alcoholism also needed support, so they created Al-Anon.
-It shares some concepts like the 12-step process, but it is translated to meet the needs of the alcoholic’s family.
+It shares some concepts like the 12-step process, but it is translated to meet the alcoholic’s family’s needs.

 For kids who have a parent or other family member suffering from alcohol abuse, there is Alateen.
 Alateen is a subgroup within Al-Anon targeted to help teenagers work through issues caused by a loved one struggling with alcoholism.

-As the spouse, child or parent of an alcoholic, you are in a particularly vulnerable position.
-You may be dealing with shame, secrecy, manipulation, financial trouble, legal issues and various physical and emotional trauma as a result of your loved one’s addiction.
+As the spouse, child, or parent of an alcoholic, you are in a particularly vulnerable position.
+You may be dealing with shame, secrecy, manipulation, financial trouble, legal issues, and various physical and emotional trauma resulting from your loved one’s addiction.
 Al-Anon puts you in contact with other families experiencing similar struggles.
-You can seek confidential counsel from people just like you and share your successes, failures and concerns in a supportive, nurturing environment.
+You can seek confidential counsel from people just like you and share your successes, failures, and concerns in a supportive, nurturing environment.

 Al-Anon can help whether your loved one is still drinking or is in recovery.
 Unless the family works to heal the damage caused by addiction, anger and resentment can continue to wreak havoc in your home.
 Al-Anon can help you work through those negative feelings, so you can understand your loved one’s chronic disease and learn to forgive their behaviors and actions caused by addiction.

-Many people struggle with self-blame over their loved one’s addiction.
-When your loved one was in the thick of addiction, you and your family may have fallen into the victim triangle, taking turns:
+Many people struggle with self-blame over their loved one’s addictions.
+When your loved one was in the thick of the addiction, you and your family may have fallen into the victim triangle, taking turns:

 But the reality is, alcoholism is a chronic disease that isn’t anybody’s fault.
 Al-Anon helps you break free of these victim triangle habits so you can begin to recover from your loved one’s addiction.